2022 Historic Grand Prix of Monaco: Série A1

-In Race A1, second-placed qualifier Nicholas Topliss, driving ERA R4A, got the best launch and took the lead ahead of polesitter Mark Gillies in ERA R3A.
+In Race A1, second-placed qualifier Nicholas Topliss, driving ERA R4A, got the best launch and took the lead ahead of polesitter Mark Gillies (ERA R3A).
 He pulled a gap of a few seconds and appeared set for victory, until Gillies put on a charge and closed up behind him on lap 7 of 10.
 The two raced closely and began to catch lapped traffic around the same time.
 Trying to stay ahead, Topliss made a bold move to lap the Riley Dobbs of Thierry Chanoine at Sante Devote on lap 9, catching Chanoine unaware and making contact on the exit.
 Topliss retired from the race; Chanoine continued to finish sixth on the road, but a 10 second penalty for jumping the start demoted him to seventh.
 Patrick Blakeney-Edwards, driving a Frazer Nash Monoplace, had a storming opening few laps and moved from twelfth on the grid to fourth by the middle of the race.
 Topliss' retirement promoted him to the final step on the podium.
-Fritz Burkard in a Maserati 4CL had been strong in qualifying but started at the back of the grid.
+Fritz Burkard (Maserati 4CL) had been strong in qualifying but started at the back of the grid.
 He gained twelve places to finish eighth.

 Série A2

 Race A2 was won from pole by Claudia Hürtgen, driving a Ferrari 246 owned by Alex Birkenstock.
 Hürtgen was a late call-up: Birkenstock was entered for the car but could not attend due to family circumstances.
-She was followed closely throughout the race by Tony Wood in a Tec-Mec F415 but appeared to have the measure of him.
+She was followed closely throughout the race by Tony Wood (Tec-Mec F415) but appeared to have the measure of him.
 The battle for fourth place was hotly contested between Max Smith-Hilliard, Guillermo Fierro-Eleta and Joaquín Folch-Rusiñol.
 Smith-Hilliard made a bold overtaking move on Folch-Rusiñol into the Nouvelle Chicane, forcing Folch-Rusiñol off track; Folch-Rusiñol then straight-lined the chicane to maintain position.
 Both drivers received a 10 second penalty.
-Michael Birch in the Connaught B spun at Virage Antony Noghès on lap 9 of 10 and was immediately collected by Marshall Bailey and Folch-Rusiñol, who had just re-passed Smith-Hilliard.
+Michael Birch (Connaught B) spun at Virage Antony Noghès on lap 9 of 10 and was immediately collected by Marshall Bailey and Folch-Rusiñol, who had just re-passed Smith-Hilliard.
 The two leaders, who were coming up to lap these cars at the same time, narrowly avoided a collision.
 The pile-up blocked the track and the race was red-flagged, with the results taken back to the end of lap 7.
 Marino Franchitti made his first race appearance at Monaco during this race, only for the driveshaft of his Maserati 250F to snap on the second lap.

 Série B

-Race B featured a tight battle between Joe Colasacco in a Ferrari 1512 and Mark Shaw in a Lotus 21, Shaw applying intense pressure until taking the lead after a bold move at Sainte Devote on lap 8 of 10.
+Race B featured a tight battle between Joe Colasacco (Ferrari 1512) and Mark Shaw (Lotus 21), Shaw applying intense pressure until taking the lead after a bold move at Sainte Devote on lap 8 of 10.
 It was Colasacco's turn to apply pressure and, distracted, Shaw locked his brakes and went into the barrier at the same corner one lap later.
 Colasacco cruised unchallenged to victory.